pavan178/Gensim-Similarity-Queries/README.md

 # Gensim Similarity Queries

 ## 📝 **Description:**
-demonstrates querying a corpus for similar documents using Gensim.
+Demonstrates querying a corpus for similar documents using Gensim.

 ## Creating the Corpus
 To begin, we need to create a corpus to work with.
 If you have already completed this step in a previous tutorial, feel free to skip to the next section.